 Learn more about each year and the time commitment below.

-During year one, apprentices learn about the the history of the region and the biology of whales as well as develop personal and career skills through a series of engaging, hands-on trips and workshops.
-Apprentices visit other facilities including New Bedford Whaling National Historical Park, Mystic Aquarium, Woods Hole Science Aquarium, The African American History Museum, RISD Museum and Nature Lab and the Rotch-Jones-Duff House & Garden Museum to bridge their museum learning to the real world.
+During year one, apprentices learn about the history of the region and the biology of whales as well as develop personal and career skills through a series of engaging, hands-on trips and workshops.
+Apprentices visit other facilities including New Bedford Whaling National Historical Park, Mystic Aquarium, and the RISD Museum to bridge their museum learning to the real world.
 Students participate in a Career Success course offered by Junior Achievement and have opportunities for tutoring and other academic supports.
 Students visit local college campuses, hone their public speaking skills, and collaborate on projects for a variety of events.

-In addition to museum projects and events, an apprentice’s’ final year consists primarily of preparation for post-high school life.
-Apprentices receive aid in visiting and applying to colleges, completing FAFSA and other financial aid forms, and guidance preparing for post-secondary education.
-Apprentices have opportunities for Career Shadows through Junior Achievement as well as a series of other workshops.
+In addition to museum projects and events, an apprentices’ final year consists primarily of preparation for post-high school life.
+Apprentices work with a college counselor who offers personalized guidance through the entire college/career exploration and application process including completing the FAFSA and other financial aid forms.
+Apprentices participate in Career Shadows through Junior Achievement as well as a series of other workshops.
 Third year apprentices also take on a leadership role in helping to teach and train new apprentices.

 For more information please contact Tiffany Henriksen, Manager of Young Adult Programs.